Imprints of energy injection by compact dark stars in the 21-cm signal: Dark star formation

 DSs will form by contraction and fragmentation of a primordial overdensity of dark electrons in the Universe.
 To trace the formation history of the DS, we consider an overdensity region of cold DM (CDM) (a proto-halo) that collapses concurrently with the dark electrons by the effect of gravity.
 The total mass of the CDM in the proto-halo is $M_{\rm halo}$, while the mass and density in the form of dark electrons is $M_{e_D}=f_{e_D}M_{\rm halo}$.
 To determine the densities in the proto-halo we use the spherical collapse model \cite{book_Mo_vdBosch_White}, in which overdensities decouple from the Hubble flow and ultimately ``turn around'' at a redshift $z_{ta}$, at which the density of the proto-halo is:

 with $\overline\rho_{\rm DM}(z)$ the average DM density in the Universe at that redshift.
 Accordingly, the density of the dark-electron component of the proto-halo is $\rho_{e_D}(z_{ta})=f_{\rm e_D}\rho_{\rm DM}(z_{ta})$, and correspondingly the number density is $n_{e_D}=\rho_{e_D}/m_{e_D}$.
 We will assume that at turn around the dark electron component has a temperature $T_{e_D}(z_{\rm ta})$.
 Furthermore, at some point during its evolution, the dark electron gas must become self-interacting so that it may collapse further than the rest of the CDM.
 This requires two conditions: i) the mean free path of the dark electrons must be smaller than the size of the collapsing CDM overdensity, and ii) the mean free path of the dark photons must be larger ({\it i.e.} the dark photons remain decoupled from the collapsing system of dark electrons and CDM).
-This translates into an upper limit on the dark photon mass \citep{2019JCAP...03..036H} Notice that this condition implies that not all DM can be in the form of dark electrons, since Eq.~(\ref{eq:Moller-cross-section}) along with Eq.~(\ref{eq:m_gamma_D_chi_P}) would require $M_{\rm halo}\gtrsim 10^{17}~M_\odot$ at $z\leq30$, which is at odds with the fact that the latest, most massive halos at the current cosmic time have masses of ${\cal O}(10^{15}~M_\odot)$.
+The first condition translates into an upper limit on the dark photon mass \citep{2019JCAP...03..036H}: Notice that this condition implies that not all DM can be in the form of dark electrons, since Eq.~(\ref{eq:Moller-cross-section}) along with Eq.~(\ref{eq:m_gamma_D_chi_P}) would require $M_{\rm halo}\gtrsim 10^{17}~M_\odot$ at $z\leq30$, which is at odds with the fact that the latest, most massive halos at the current cosmic time have masses of ${\cal O}(10^{15}~M_\odot)$.
+The second condition translates into a lower limit on the dark electron mass:

+This requirement prevents tight coupling between dark electrons and photons.
+If the dark electron mass is too small, Compton scattering would render dark photons and electrons a single fluid, which would prevent energy loss and would halt DS formation.

 To model the evolution with time of the dark electron clump we note that the conservation of energy implies that

 where $E$ is thermal energy of the dark electron gas enclosed in the volume $V$, $P_{e_D}$ is the pressure of the gas of dark electrons with photon-induced self-interactions, which reads $P_{e_D}=n_{e_D}T_{e_D}+2\pi\alpha_Dn_{e_D}^2/m_{\gamma_D}^2$~\cite{2015PhRvD..92f3526K}, while $\Lambda$ is the rate of energy loss per unit volume.
 For dark electron bremsstrahlung, the total energy emission rate per unit volume in the non-relativistic regime is given by \citep{1975ZNatA..30.1546H,2019JCAP...03..036H}